Raoul Pantin: Jamaat al Muslimeen coup d'état attempt

-On 27 July 1990, Pantin and his colleagues were working at the Trinidad and Tobago Television headquartered when the station was attacked by members of Jamaat al Muslimeen who were attempting to stage a coup.
+On 27 July 1990, Pantin and his colleagues were working at the Trinidad and Tobago Television headquarters when the station was attacked by members of Jamaat al Muslimeen who were attempting to stage a coup.
 Pantin and the other captures TTT employees were held hostage in the building by Jamaat al Muslimeen for six days and five nights.
 Other Jamaat al Muslimeen members had also seized nearby Red House, the seat of Parliament, and held Prime Minister A. N. R. Robinson, members of the Cabinet, and other government officials hostage as well.
-In his book Days of Wrath: The 1990 Coup in Trinidad and Tobago, Pantin recalled his reaction to the first moments of the attack, "“I fought to control the tears, feeling sorry for myself and for Trinidad, the place I had grown up in and known, or thought I had known, and loved...I was overwhelmed by it all, fearful that this beautiful island, this extraordinary country of great intellectuals, poets, artists and everyday work people had been assaulted, brutalised, soiled – like the TTT building which seven days ago had been just a normal place to work."
+In his book Days of Wrath: The 1990 Coup in Trinidad and Tobago, Pantin recalled his reaction to the first moments of the attack, "I fought to control the tears, feeling sorry for myself and for Trinidad, the place I had grown up in and known, or thought I had known, and loved...I was overwhelmed by it all, fearful that this beautiful island, this extraordinary country of great intellectuals, poets, artists and everyday work people had been assaulted, brutalised, soiled – like the TTT building which seven days ago had been just a normal place to work."
 The siege ended after six days.
 Pantin and his colleagues were released from captivity in the station.